jasonsychau/shufflestack/README.md

 3. [string or HTML by key-value input](#key-value-string-or-html)
 4. [HTMLElement by key-value input](#key-value-htmlelement)
 5. [JSX.Element by key-value input](#key-value-jsxelement)

+Style names are CSS reference (not React camelCase).

 ### String or HTML